Beijing Guide: The Great Wall (Badaling)

 Open from 6:40am to 6:30pm.

 Here, you’ll be walking in the footsteps of historical figures from both the ancient and near past.
-The steps have been conquered by over 300 state leaders including such names as Nixon, Thatcher and the Queen of England.
+The wall has attracted a variety of visitors over the year, including over 300 state leaders from across the world.
+Some of the most notable names include Nixon, Thatcher and even the Queen of England.

 The section of this wall at Badaling was originally built in 1504 during the Ming Dynasty, however any resemblance of that time would have been lost due to the heavy restoration.
-This part of the wall is probably the most heavily resorted of them all.
+Without doubt this section of the wall has received the most restoration.

 This section of the wall was built in a very strategic position with watchtowers scattered throughout the hilltops.
 Due to its proximity to the capital it provided vital protection to the city along with the Juyongguan section of the wall behind it offering further cover.
 Its why Badaling is known as “the Key to the North Gate of Beijing city”.

-The level of restoration means that the Wall is made as convenient and easy as possible to tackle while attempting not to ruin too much authenticity.
-The length is paved with granite slabs, as well as being fitted with handrails on either side.
+The level of restoration means that the Wall is made as convenient as possible to tackle while attempting not to ruin its authenticity.
+The length of the wall is paved with granite slabs, as well as being fitted with handrails on either side.
 This does slightly take the shine off the moment seeing this ancient piece of architecture vandalised with tourist convenience.
 Same could be said about the CCTV cameras; the unwelcome addition to the watchtowers.
 Saying that, the handrails do become incredibly valuable once tackling the higher steeps.

 For those a little more adventurous, there are alternative pathways available, namely on the sides of the wall.
-Some are professionally built pathways where others are worn dirt tracks.
+Some are paved pathways where others are worn dirt tracks.

 From the entrance at Badaling you’ll have 2 basic choices, which way do you go; left or right.
 More accurately, do you head south or east respectively.